Luca Pisaroni: Concerts

 In concert performances, Pisaroni has sung Zebul in Händel's Jephtha with the Berlin Philharmonic, conducted by Nikolaus Harnoncourt.

 He has also performed Michael Haydn's Requiem in C minor under Ivor Bolton, and Mozart's Mass in C Minor under Marc Minkowski, both at the Salzburg Festival.

 Furthermore, Pisaroni also has Niccolò Piccinni's Iphigénie en Tauride with the Orchestre National de France, Mozart's Coronation Mass at the Théâtre des Champs-Elysées, and Vivaldi's Orlando Furioso in Toulouse and Brussels under his belt, the last two with Jean-Christophe Spinosi.

 He has a keen interest in lieder, and has linked his living in Vienna with his love of Schubert.
 Among other composers represented in his song recitals are Beethoven, Reichardt, Brahms and Liszt.

 Personal life

 It was through his 2002 appearance in Salzburg that Pisaroni met both the American baritone Thomas Hampson (who was singing the Don) and his daughter Cate.
-Cate and Pisaroni were subsequently married and now make their home in Vienna.
+Cate and Pisaroni were subsequently married and made their home in Vienna..

+After separating in 2022 they divorced in December 2023.